renegens/Android-Studio-Helpers/README.md

 Feel free to add or modify anything you would like to see and submit a pull request or mention it in the issues.

+#### Update

+When a new Android Studio version is released, it will prompt you to delete the custom templates.
+You must delete them and re-import.

 #### ToDo

 - Add Recycler Template